How To Use A Stand Mixer For Sourdough Bread

 PRE MIX

-- Use the paddle attachment for this step: add your sourdough starter and water to the stand mixer bowl.
+- Add your sourdough starter and water to the stand mixer bowl.
 Gently mix together for around 30 seconds or until the sourdough starter is dispersed through the water and the water is cloudy.
+I use a spatula to do this.

-- Now use the dough hook: add your flour and salt to the sourdough starter and water in the stand mixer bowl.
-Knead for around 30 seconds or until it comes together in a shaggy dough.
+- Now, add the dough hook to your stand mixer and add your flour and salt to the sourdough starter and water in the stand mixer bowl.
+Knead for around 30 seconds at speed 2 or until it comes together in a shaggy dough.

 FERMENTOLYSE